twodigitss/testingcommands/README.md

 ## Supported distros
 - Arch linux and derivated distros
 - Debian and derivated distros
-- Redhat and derivated distros
+- Redhat and derivated distros (hopefully)

 ## What this fetch can do?
 >   - Set custom ascii arts<br>